jubrito/planner-with-calendar/README.md

 - Fix can't see navigation indicators when using opt+ctrl+arrows
 - use compact mixin to change flex display of calendar menu
 - Fix week names responsiveness changing it to single letters
-- Fix calendar height to avoid resizing when month has more cells
 - Highlight current day of the week or day
 - Create button to navigate to today
 - Verify accessibility